Qalthos/blog/content/personal/pydex-progress.rst

 Pokedex based on the game setting, once that actually does something.
 I've only played Gen IV extensively, but after loading up Yellow on a whim, I see how this could be useful.
-But I'm more concerned with bugfixing 1.0 so that it can see the light of daythan tacking on more features right now.
+But I'm more concerned with bugfixing 1.0 so that it can see the light of day than tacking on more features right now.

 .. _pydex repository: http://gitorious.org/pydex